zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 	/**
 	 * Execution protector.
 Recommended to be used everywhere where execution is not desired.
 	 * For e.g. destructors which should be executed only in the master process.
+	 * Indicates whether the place from which this method is called is a heavy thread or not.
 	 *
 	 * Can be used in 2 different ways.
 A direct way where the supplied parameter points to NULL.
 	 * In this case the result is immediately returned, but the user will not be able to ignore
 	 * the effect in any "inner" threads without using resetThreadIdGenerator() method which on the
-	 * other гьха will affect any previously created object instances (before the thread was launched (forked)).
+	 * other hand will affect any previously created object instances (before the thread was launched (forked)).
 	 *
 	 * The other way is by subscribing a variable (most useful when is done in the constructor of your
 	 * affected class).
-When subscribed for the first it will be false, but it will be updated after a
+When subscribed initially its value will be set to false, but it will be
-	 * any calls to start()/stop().
+	 * updated after any calls to start()/stop().
 	 *
-	 * Indicates whether the place from which this method is called is a heavy thread or not.
-	 *
-	 * @throws \GPhpThreadException If the supplied parameter is not of GPhpThreadNotCloneableContainer or NULL type.
+	 * @throws \GPhpThreadException If the supplied parameter is not of a GPhpThreadNotCloneableContainer or NULL type.
 	 * @param null|\GPhpThreadNotCloneableContainer $isInsideGPhpThread A REFERENCE type.
 If it's set to null, the function will immediately return the result.
-Otherwise the variable will be subscribe for the result during program's execution and its value will be set to false.
+Otherwise the variable will be subscribed for the result during the program's execution and its initial value will be set to false.
 	 * @return null|bool Null if a variable is subscribed for the result.
 Else if the method caller is part ot a heavy thread returns true otherwise false.
 	 */
 	public static function isInGPhpThread(&$isInsideGPhpThread) { // {{{